erikhren/Nobel-Prize-Winners/README.md

 - Age distribution of the winners and difference between categories
 - Oldest and youngest winners

-In this notebook we will explore the Nobel prize winners from 1901 - 2016.
+Data ranges from 1901 - 2016.
 The dataset was made available by the The Nobel Foundation.

-Note: Data cleaning code is not included in the notebook.
+Note: Code required to clean and join tables is not included in this notebook.